Audio-Synchronized Visual Animation: Audio-Synchronized Visual Animation

-\paragraph{Automatic Curation} We first use PySceneDetect~\cite{pyscenedetect} to cut videos with sharp scene changes into different scenes, which are still likely to contain low-quality short clips.
-To maximize usage, we split each scene into 3-second clips with 0.5-second strides, and discard unsuitable clips based on the following metrics: \begin{itemize}[label={}, labelsep=0pt, leftmargin=0pt] \item \uline{\textit{Raw Pixel Difference}}: We calculate average pixel distances between consecutive frames and remove clips with both small and large values, likely depicting frame either static or with excessive motion. \item \uline{\textit{Image Semantics Difference}}: Complementing the raw pixel analysis above, we also compute distances on CLIP~\cite{radford2021CLIP} image features, removing videos with small semantics changes such as zoom in/out or large semantic content transitions. \item \uline{\textit{Audio Waveform Amplitude}}: We exclude clips whose maximum audio waveform amplitude is low, indicating weak audio cues. \item \uline{\textit{Semantic Alignment}}: We compute the average image-audio~(IA) and image-text~(IT) alignment scores~\cite{radford2021CLIP} in a video using ImageBind~\cite{girdhar2023imagebind}, removing clips with low scores to ensure cross-modal semantic alignment. \item \uline{\textit{Audio-Video Synchronization}}: To measure audio-visual synchronization, we follow VGGSoundSync~\cite{chen2021vggsoundsync} to contrastively train an audio-visual synchronization classifier on VGGSS, ending up with a comparable $40.85\%$ test accuracy.
+\newparagraph{Automatic Curation} We first use PySceneDetect~\cite{pyscenedetect} to cut videos with sharp scene changes into different scenes, which are still likely to contain low-quality short clips.
+To maximize usage, we split each scene into 3-second clips with 0.5-second strides, and discard unsuitable clips based on the following metrics: \begin{itemize}[label={}, leftmargin=0pt] \item \uline{\textit{Raw Pixel Difference}}: We calculate average pixel distances between consecutive frames and remove clips with both small and large values, likely depicting either static or videos with excessive motion. \item \uline{\textit{Image Semantics Difference}}: Complementing the raw pixel analysis above, we also compute distances on CLIP~\cite{radford2021CLIP} image features, removing videos with small semantics changes such as zoom in/out or large semantic content transitions. \item \uline{\textit{Audio Waveform Amplitude}}: We exclude clips whose maximum audio waveform amplitude is low, indicating weak audio cues. \item \uline{\textit{Semantic Alignment}}: We compute the average image-audio~(IA) and image-text~(IT) alignment scores~\cite{radford2021CLIP} in a video using ImageBind~\cite{girdhar2023imagebind}, removing clips with low scores to ensure cross-modal semantic alignment. \item \uline{\textit{Audio-Video Synchronization}}: To measure audio-visual synchronization, we follow VGGSoundSync~\cite{chen2021vggsoundsync} to contrastively train an audio-visual synchronization classifier on VGGSS, ending up with a comparable $40.85\%$ test accuracy.
 The model outputs an unbounded av-sync score $\phi_{\va_i, \vv_j}$ for an audio-video pair $(\va_i, \vv_j)$.
 During training, we compute $\phi$ for a synchronized pair $(\va_i, \vv_i)$ and its temporally-shifted pairs from the same instance.
-Contrastive loss is then applied on these shifted pairs to maximize the synchronization probability: \abovedisplayskip=3pt \abovedisplayshortskip=3pt \belowdisplayskip=3pt \belowdisplayshortskip=3pt
+Contrastive loss is then applied to these shifted pairs to maximize the synchronization probability: to distinguish the synchronized pair from shifted ones.
+We use $P_{\text{Sync}}$ as a synchronization indicator to remove low-scoring clips.
+When computing $P_{\text{sync}}$, we discard the temperature parameter $\tau$ used to improve training efficacy.
+We detail the synchronization classifier and $P_{\text{sync}}$ in Suppl.
+Sec.
+1 and Sec.
+2.1, respectively. \end{itemize} We empirically determine metrics' thresholds by prioritizing quality, acknowledging that some acceptable clips might be discarded.
+After automatic curation, we merge all continuous 3-second clips from each video and remove categories with less than 100 examples to avoid class imbalance, resulting in AVSync-AC (AVSync w/ Automatic Curation) with 76 categories and 39,902 examples.